September is Hunger Action Month

 Mark your calendar to take action:

-Go Orange on Hunger Action Day by wearing orange-colored clothing and accessories to raise awareness.
-Encourage your family, friends, and coworkers to join you.
+Go Orange on Hunger Action Day by wearing orange-colored clothing to raise awareness.
 Be sure to share your Go Orange photos on social media using the hashtag #HungerAction.

 Other Ways to Take Action:

 We rely on individuals, businesses, religious groups and civic organizations to come together to have fun and build a stronger community.
-Volunteers are a crucial part of our work, and we couldn’t operate without their dedication and support.
+Visit our website to sign up for a shift.

-As a hunger advocate, you can communicate with your legislator about local food security issues and urge them to provide the resources needed to help end hunger.
-By lending your voice, you can bring positive change.
+Communicate with your legislator about local food security issues and urge them to provide the resources needed to help end hunger.
+Your voice can bring positive change.